sfepy/sfepy/doc/users_guide.rst

   solver for all examples.
 It is strongly recommended to install umfpack and its SciPy wrappers to get good performance.
 - 'ls.scipy_iterative': Interface to SciPy iterative solvers.
-- 'ls.pyamg': Interface to PyAMG solvers.
+- 'ls.pyamg': Interface to PyAMG solvers, see `PyAMG Wiki`_.
 - 'ls.petsc': Interface to Krylov subspace solvers of PETSc supporting parallel use.
+See `PETSc Users Manual`_, Chapter 4, for more details about available Krylov methods and preconditioners.
+See also the main `PETSc Documentation`_ page.
 - 'ls.petsc_parallel': Interface to Krylov subspace solvers of PETSc able to run in parallel by storing the system to disk and running a separate script via `mpiexec`.